Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 The Carpet Mechanic

 I don't sell or install carpet anymore and I certainly don't manufacture it, but I have spent over 30+ years selling, installing, repairing, researching and learning virtually everything about carpet of all types, grades and styles.
-I know the carpet business inside and out, it's third generation family thing too.

 I Have No Hidden Agenda

+I know how carpets are made and I know how long they will last in a given situation.
+I've installed tens of thousands of yards of carpet and most other flooring products too.
 Every type and style of carpet has its own positive qualities.
-However, it's the negative qualities of the carpet (they fail to tell you about) that consumers need to know about - in order to make wise and informed choices.
+However, it's the negative qualities of the carpet (they often fail to tell you about) that consumers need to know about - in order to make wise and informed choices.

 About The Polyester Fiber